-Since 29 June 2013, a one-off duty exemption/concession has been available for young farmers aged below 35 who are buying their first farmland property valued at less than $750,000, specifically:
+For contracts entered into on or after 29 June 2013, a one-off duty exemption and concession have been available for young farmers aged under 35 who are buying their first farmland property valued at $750,000 or less.

-For contracts entered into before 29 June 2013, please contact us on 13 21 61.
+For contracts entered into before 29 June 2013, contact us on 13 21 61.

 Gather required information

-- Your personal and business details,
+- Your personal and business details.

-- Contract details (and that of the transferee and transferor),
+- Contract details and that of the transferee and transferor.

-- Disqualifying interests of you or your partner/spouse
+- Disqualifying interests of you or your partner/spouse.

-- Original transfer of land,
+- Original transfer of land.

-- Copy of the contract of sale,
+- Copy of the contract of sale.

-- A letter of appraisal from a licensed real estate agent and a copy of the rate notice, or
+- a letter of appraisal from a licensed real estate agent and a copy of the rate notice, or

-Complete your claim form
+Complete your digital duties form